hypermodules/hypermodul.es/README.md

             <li><a href="http://openopensource.org">OPEN Open Source</a></li>
             <li><a href="https://github.com/hypermodules/hypermodul.es/issues/new">PR more ideas&#x2026;</a></li>
         </ul>
         <code>pragma > dogma</code  >.
-These rules are more in line with a description of musical sub-genera than a coding style doctrine.
+These rules are intended to serve a similar purpose as a description of musical sub-genera rather than a coding style doctrine.
 Don't be afraid to keep experimenting.
     </dd>
     <dt>Can I contribute?</dt>
     <dd>Sure!
 Hop on.</dd>